CoderB10/Data-analysis-projects/README.md

 ---

 ## ✅ Conclusion
-The project delivers actionable insights into sales behavior, rep performance, product profitability, and regional trends — all derived from transactional sales data.
+The project delivers actionable insights into sales behavior, rep performance, product profitability, and regional trends,  all derived from transactional sales data.
 It aids in both **strategic decision-making** and **operational optimization** for supermarket chains.

 ---

 **Created by:** Yog Gupta
-📅 **Data Range:** April 2021 – February 2023
+📅 **Data Range:** April 2021 - February 2023
 📌 **Regions Analyzed:** North, South, East, West

 ---